-Once a claimant reports a health condition or disability, they are required to attend an appointment to discuss the change of circumstances and to tailor their claimant commitment appropriately.
+Once a claimant reports a health condition or disability, they are required to attend an appointment to discuss the change of circumstances and to tailor their claimant commitment and work plan appropriately.

-This includes those with short-term or longer-term sickness who are awaiting a WCA.
+This includes those with short-term or longer-term sickness who are awaiting a Work Capability Assessment.
 See Health conditions and disabilities.